-- Consumers may be more willing to buy NatCat coverage if they were offered a tax rebate for investing in risk mitigations measures this would also in turn reduce the risk for insurers as evidenced by EIOPA's work on impact underwriting or for having that have insured their house adequately.
-This measure would also alleviate cost-benefit biases and the perception of NatCat insurance as a "nice to have" rather than a "must have". - If consumers were offered premium discounts by insurers for taking risk-mitigation measures, they would be more willing to buy NatCat coverage and put in place risk-mitigation measures.
-Moreover, it also emerged that efforts could be made to make it easier for homeowners to find how risk mitigation measures can be applied and which measures will be more appropriate in their situation, this may include an online support tool. - 2.18.
-Overall, by rewarding behavior that reduces risks and potential damages, both governments and insurance companies can reduce total loss and moderate economic impacts of adverse events. - 2.19.
-Pricing risk appropriately, including by linking risk-mitigation measures with lower premiums, may introduce incentives for risk mitigation.
-The differentiation of premiums in relation to risk provides an incentive for individuals to limit their risk exposure so that they become eligible for lower premiums. - 2.20.
-With regards to risk mitigation measures, there is a positive relationship between risk perception and the willingness of homeowners to undertake mitigation measures.
-This can be explained by the 'motivational hypothesis', according to which people undertake precautionary measures to reduce the risk they perceive as being high.
+- 2.20.
+Pricing risk appropriately, including by linking risk-mitigation measures with lower premiums, may introduce incentives for risk mitigation45.
+The differentiation of premiums in relation to risk provides an incentive for individuals to limit their risk exposure so that they become eligible for lower premiums46. - 2.21.
+With regards to risk mitigation measures, there is a positive relationship between risk perception and the willingness of homeowners to undertake mitigation measures47.
+This can be explained by the 'motivational hypothesis', according to which people undertake precautionary measures to reduce the risk they perceive as being high48.
 Thus, awareness raising among the population at risk, can reduce vulnerability and exposure to risks by increasing the level of private mitigation.
 To this extent consumers, which participated to EIOPA's behavioral exercise, also explained they would be more willing to buy NatCat coverage and adopt risk mitigation measures if long-term loans were offered to finance upfront costs for risk mitigation measures.